Men's Scottish Kilt Costume

 - Plaid print pleated kilt has sewn-on sash

 - Black vinyl belt has brass-tone metal buckle

-- Vinyl pouch fastens w/ Velcro, slides onto belt w/ loop on back
+- Vinyl pouch fastens w/ Hook and Loop fastener, slides onto belt w/ loop on back

 - Tam o'shanter hat has plaid crown, velvet band & white feather